Mystery-Man-From-Ouperspace/unisystembymmfo/README.md

 (No Eden Studios IP infringement).

-Just select your game (AFMBE, Terra Primate, WitchCraft, or Conspiracy X 2.0) in the Foundry VTT game settings.
+Just select your game (All Flash Must Be Eaten, Terra Primate, WitchCraft, or Conspiracy X 2.0) in the Foundry VTT game settings.

 You can purchase the rulebooks from their website https://www.edenstudios.net/ or from DrivethruRPG at https://www.drivethrurpg.com/fr/publisher/10/eden-studios